lammps/lammps/doc/src/Howto_type_labels.rst

 option to use alphanumeric strings, called type labels, for these values in its input and output.

-This can be useful in various scenarios.
-For example, type labels can make inputs more readable and compatible with other inputs (e.g. data files, molecule template files read by the :doc:`molecule <molecule>` command), particularly if a force field uses alphanumeric atom types.
+Using labels instead of numeric types can be useful in various scenarios.
+For example, type labels can make inputs more readable and compatible with other inputs (e.g., data files, molecule template files read by the :doc:`molecule <molecule>` command, etc.), particularly if a force field uses alphanumeric atom types.
 See a list of other commands below which can use label types in interesting ways.

-A collection of one or more type labels for one category of types (atom types, bond types, etc) is stored as a "label map" which is simply a list of numeric types and associated type labels.
+A collection of type labels for all interaction types (atom types, bond types, etc) is stored as a "label map" which is simply a list of numeric types and associated type labels.
 Within a map, each type label must be unique.
 It can be assigned to only one numeric type.
 Not all numeric types need have a type label assigned.

-There can be mutliple label maps defined for a single type category, e.g. atom types.
+There can be multiple label maps defined.
 There is a default label map which has no mapID.
 Additional label maps each have a mapID, which is a string containing only alphanumeric characters and underscores.

 Valid type labels can contain any alphanumeric character, but cannot start with a number.
-They can also contain any of these characters: square brackets "[" and "]", dash "-", underscore "_", JAKE what other chars are allowed?
+They can also contain standard characters, such as square brackets "[" and "]", underscore "_", dash "-", plus "+" and equals "=" signs.
 Note that type labels cannot contain the symbols '#' or '*'.

-As explained below, for certain command in LAMMPS, it is useful to define type labels so that the atom types that make up a given bond, angle, dihedral, or improper can be deduced from the type label.
+As explained below, for certain commands in LAMMPS, it is useful to define type labels so that the atom types that make up a given bond, angle, dihedral, or improper can be deduced from the type label.
 A standard way to do that is to define the type label for the bond by enclosing the constituent atom types in square brackets.
-E.g. define a C-H bond with a type label "[C][H]".
+E.g., define a C-H bond with a type label "[C][H]".

 There are two ways to define label maps.
 One is via the